Graduate of Achievement: Kendall M.H.

 Hobbies: I work at the Missouri History Museum and research, write, and perform plays on Saturdays.
 Currently, we are researching more scenes to add to our current play “Teens Make History.”

 Prospective College: I would like to attend Fontbonne University.
-Recently, ACCESS hosted a campus visit, and I was able to talk with the admissions office.
+Recently, Access hosted a campus visit, and I was able to talk with the admissions office.
 I would like to double major in business and early childhood education with a double minor in mathematics and communication arts.

 Career Aspirations: I would like to become an early childhood educator.
 I also have dreams of becoming an entrepreneur and public speaker.
 I met and talked with Tony Thompson, who inspired me to go for it.

 Role Model: My older sister, Siane, is my role model.
 Over the past two years, she has lost two people but continues to persevere.
-She uses the pain to move forward and get done what needs to be done and shoes me what a strong woman should be.
+She uses the pain to move forward and get done what needs to be done and shows me what a strong woman should be.